 Simulations

-Pass: The simulation passed all criteria.
+Pass: The simulation met all defined criteria.

 Fail: The simulation failed.
 Click into the simulation to see exactly where Fin deviated from the instructions.